 Thanks so much to Laura for the interview!
 Happy Beer Week and hope you get to toast a frosty cold one this weekend!

 I never used to be a brunch person.
-In fact, I used to raise a judgmental eyebrow at friends who raved about their newest spot, which always sounded to me like a flimsy excuse for booze before noon.
+In fact, order I used to raise a judgmental eyebrow at friends who raved about their newest spot, find which always sounded to me like a flimsy excuse for booze before noon.
 But little by little, I’ve grown to love the leisurely weekend meals that I used to think were so indulgent, mostly because there are so many wonderful spots to try here in Brooklyn!

 This weekend, we decided to check out Thistle Hill Tavern, a four-month-old South Slope eatery run by two ‘inoteca alums and Fat Mike from punk band NOFX.
 Chef Rebecca Weitzman, who lives in Prospect Heights and has a pedigree that includes work with Bobby Flay, creates her menus “centered around locally sourced seasonal produce, dairy and meat, and sustainable seafood.”